gis3w/resources/README.md

 * [AnimateTransition](https://github.com/Rapid-Application-Development-JS/AnimateTransition) - Library for transition animations between blocks (pages) in the application.
 * [Elevator.js](http://tholman.com/elevator.js/) - Elevator.js fixes those awkward "scroll to top" moments the old fashioned way.
 * [globalize](https://github.com/jquery/globalize) - A JavaScript library for internationalization and localization that leverages the official Unicode CLDR JSON data
+* [Smoke](http://alfredobarron.github.io/smoke/) - Smoke is the most complete jQuery Plugin and designed for use with Bootstrap 3

 *API